Lambing Stays 2027

 Can I help in the night?

-Night-time in the shed is usually quiet.
+Night-time in the shed is relatively quiet.
 Lambing can be a full-on and tiring experience, so to make sure you’re bright and energised for the day ahead, we recommend heading back to your pod for some rest and relaxation overnight.
-You’re welcome to return to the shed from 5am the next morning to get back into the action.
+You’re welcome to return to the shed from 8am the next morning to get back into the action.

 What footwear do I need to wear?

-To help protect our animals, all participants must wear closed-toe wellies or walking boots (no trainers, sandals or flip-flops) and dip them into the provided disinfectant solution before entering and exiting the shed.
+To help protect your feet and our animals, all participants must wear closed-toe wellies or walking boots (no trainers, sandals or flip-flops) and dip them into the provided disinfectant solution before entering and exiting the shed.

 What clothing do I need to wear?